carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20201109.md

 #### Last Week’s Summary:
 1. Prepped and imported online gifts using 3-step templates.  >> to another week
 2. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
 3. Processed gifts in Amply portal awaiting action.
 When possible, created a portal account, gathered gift/employer IDs, verified gift was received, updated gift status in portal and Amply.
-Gave status and process update to Development Manager.
-Compared Amply report with dashboard.
 4. address cache org message by testing in sandbox per 5/29 email?
 5. [week of 10/26] Confirmed no significant discrepancy between Classy payouts and Classy dashboard using spreadsheet analysis.
 FOR DEVELOPMENT MANAGER >> any follow up?
 6. Continued to filter through and remove obsolete reports and report types. >> to another week